It’s one thing to read history, or look at a picture.

 Explore Harpers Ferry.
 Find the Harpers Ferry story that speaks to you.

-Reserve a Tour Here
+Reserve a Tour of Harpers Ferry Here

-Guided Harpers Ferry Tour
+Standard Guided Harpers Ferry Tour | 2.5 Hours

-The standard tour is 2.5 hours in length and includes visits to significant historic locations that tell the story of geography and natural history, the John Brown Raid and Civil War, Meriwether Lewis at Harpers Ferry, Storer College, the Niagara Movement, transportation, waterpower and industry.
+The standard tour is 2.5 hours in length and includes visits to significant historic locations that tell the story of geography and natural history, the John Brown Raid and Civil War, Meriwether Lewis at Harpers Ferry, Storer College, the Niagara Movement, transportation, waterpower, and industry.

-New Tour: 19th Century Virginius Island
+19th Century Virginius Island | 2.5 Hours

-Rates & Information
+Current Tour Rates & Information

-1 - 6 Guests: $80
+1 - 6 Guests: $100.00

-7 - 20 Guests: $130
+7 - 20 Guests: $150.00

-21-40 Guests: $180
+21-40 Guests: $200.00

-41+ Guests: $225
+41+ Guests: $255.00**

 *Prices are subject to change without notice.

-Cancellation & Inclement Weather Policy
+Cancellation and Inclement Weather Policy

-Tours will be conducted as scheduled rain or shine.
-Tour cancellations by the visitor made with more than 48 hours notice before a scheduled tour can be rescheduled or refunded – minus a 20% administrative fee.
+Tour cancellations made by the visitor with more than 48 hours' notice before a scheduled tour can be rescheduled or refunded – minus a 20% administrative fee.
 Cancellations made within 48 hours of a scheduled tour date may be rescheduled but are non-refundable.
-In the event that the National Park closes due to weather or other unforeseen circumstances, tours will be refunded.
 Tours may be rescheduled based on the availability of the guide.

 Information about National Park Service operations can be found at www.nps.gov/hafe.